Get exclusive insights about Engineering at Monzo!

-Time management skills: definition + examples
+Time management skills: definition and examples

-Book open Reading time: 9 mins
+Book open Reading time: 7 mins

-Join the UK's number-one graduate careers network
+Join the UK's leading graduate careers network

-Becoming a Bright Network member is free and easy - sign up to get exclusive access to jobs, events, networking opportunities, advice and more.
+It’s free and easy to become a Bright Network member.
+Sign up and get exclusive access to jobs, events, networking opportunities, advice and more.

 What are time management skills?